Volunteers are the key to our success.

-- Governmental Affairs – Represents and informs the business community on federal, state and local government issues.
+Represents and informs the business community on federal, state and local governmental issues.
 Develops and maintains relationships with elected officials.
 Committee service subject to application approval.

-- Ambassadors (M-Squad) – Highly visible volunteer representatives of the Chamber at public events such as ribbon cuttings and ground breakings.
-They are the front-line of our Chamber and community.
+Highly visible volunteer representatives of the Chamber at public events such as ribbon cuttings and ground breakings.

 Meets: The 3rd Thursday of the month and has minimum attendance requirement for member events listed above.
 11:30 a.m. – 1:00 p.m. (uniform fee applies)